dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 A dump can be analyzed using several approaches.
 For more information, see [Analyzing a User-Mode Dump File](/windows-hardware/drivers/debugger/analyzing-a-user-mode-dump-file).

-## Additional advice
+## Clear package caches

-Sometimes a functioning app fails immediately after upgrading either the .NET Core SDK on the development machine or package versions within the app.
+Sometimes a functioning app fails immediately after upgrading either the .NET Core SDK on the development machine or changing package versions within the app.
 In some cases, incoherent packages may break an app when performing major upgrades.
 Most of these issues can be fixed by following these instructions:

 1. Delete the *bin* and *obj* folders.
-1. Clear the package caches at *%UserProfile%\\.nuget\\packages* and *%LocalAppData%\\Nuget\\v3-cache*.
+1. Clear the package caches by executing `dotnet nuget locals all --clear` from a command shell.

+   Clearing package caches can also be accomplished with the [nuget.exe](https://www.nuget.org/downloads) tool and executing the command `nuget locals all -clear`. *nuget.exe* isn't a bundled install with the Windows desktop operating system and must be obtained separately from the [NuGet website](https://www.nuget.org/downloads).

 1. Restore and rebuild the project.
-1. Confirm that the prior deployment on the server has been completely deleted prior to redeploying the app.
+1. Delete all of the files in the deployment folder on the server prior to redeploying the app.

-> [!TIP]
-> A convenient way to clear package caches is to execute `dotnet nuget locals all --clear` from a command prompt.
->
-> Clearing package caches can also be accomplished by using the [nuget.exe](https://www.nuget.org/downloads) tool and executing the command `nuget locals all -clear`. *nuget.exe* isn't a bundled install with the Windows desktop operating system and must be obtained separately from the [NuGet website](https://www.nuget.org/downloads).

 ## Additional resources